 - Learn about your health rights before you attend an appointment with a health provider.
-See 'Places to Get Help' section below. - Bring a trusted support person with you when you attend a health service, even if your support person just gives you confidence. - Seek out people who can answer your questions clearly and thoroughly, giving you the information you need to make decisions. - Request information to be given to you in accessible formats if you need it. - Be persistent and keep at it.
-It sometimes takes time to find the information and treatment you need.
+See the 'Places to Get Help' section below. - Bring a trusted support person with you when you attend a health service, even if your support person just gives you confidence. - Seek out people who can answer your questions clearly and thoroughly, so you can get the information you need to make decisions. - Ask for information to be given to you in accessible formats that work for you. - Be persistent and keep at it.
+Sometimes it takes time to find the information and treatment you need.
 Keep going until you find a health provider who can help you. - Find ways to connect with other women with disabilities who may share your experiences.
 The support of our peers helps us develop courage and confidence to speak up for ourselves.

-Advocating for Change
+Advocating for change

 What can I do to advocate for more accessible and inclusive health services?

 You can:

-- Speak to your health providers about your experience as a woman with disability and tell them what accessible healthcare means for you. - Seek opportunities to provide input into health services through becoming a member of their Board, disability advisory committees or consumer advisory roles. - Connect with self-advocacy groups and join campaigns for accessible and inclusive communities.
+- Speak to your health providers about your experience as a woman with disability and - Tell your healthcare providers what accessible healthcare means for you. - Seek opportunities to provide input into health services.
+Consider becoming a member of their Board, disability advisory committees or consumer advisory roles. - Connect with self-advocacy groups and join campaigns for accessible and inclusive communities.
 Combining our voices can help us be heard.

 ...knowing I've had support people has been, I think, instrumental in building my own confidence.
-And in terms of advocating, now if I'm not happy with an outcome or I don't feel like I have a plan to manage my health for the next foreseeable time, instead of going through that period uncertain and maybe really struggling to keep up with work or any other aspects of my life, I will make that known.
+And in terms of advocating, now if I'm not happy with an outcome or I don't feel like I have a plan to manage my health for the next foreseeable time, instead of going through that period uncertain and maybe really struggling to keep up with work or any other aspects of my life, I will make that known. - Angela

-- Angela

-Finding our way around Health Systems
+Finding our way around health systems